SachinChougule10/SachinChougule10/README.md

 - 👋 Hi, I’m @SachinChougule10.
-- 👀 I’m interested in Artificial Intelligence and Data Science.
+- 👀 I’m pursuing BE in Artificial Intelligence and Data Science.
-- 🌱 I’m currently learning Data Science and Web Development.
+- 🌱 I’m interested in Artificial intelligence,  Data Science and Web Development.